plusieurs îles flottantes aux allures très différentes, avec des personnages colorés

 Cool!
 How do I get started?

-Now, what makes these services great will also make it a bit tricky to create your account.
-Since the Fediverse isn’t controlled by a couple of giant companies, you need to pick a home server first.
-This is similar to picking a phone company or an email provider like Gmail, iCloud or Outlook for.
-The difference is that nearly all servers are owned and maintained by volunteers or non-profit groups.
+Since the Fediverse is decentralized (not controlled by a few giant companies), you need to pick a home server first.
+This is similar to picking a phone company or internet provider.
+They are all slightly different but in the end it doesn’t really matter.
+And unlike Telecom companies, nearly all Fediverse servers are owned and maintained by volunteers or non-profit groups.
 Sit down and enjoy the chill non-commercial vibe! ☺️

 How to pick a good server?